NickSeagull/my-windows/README.md

 * When connecting through public networks, I **always** use a VPN in order to protect myself.
 * It also comes with some perks, like bypassing ports that are being blocked by the network.
+* WindScribe has a nice app that I like to select different servers.

 ## Productivity